elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/the-var-declaration.md

 ---

-### Does JavaScript allow function declarations to be called immediately?
+### Is it possible to execute Function Declarations immediately in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, JavaScript does not allow Function Declarations to be called immediately.
-It will result in a syntax error.
+  <div><strong>Interview Response:</strong> No, JavaScript does not permit the immediate execution of Function Declarations, and it causes a syntax error.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />